-This may not be a problem in Calgary where a large amount of land has not only been allocated for building so many homes but also for providing adequate infrastructure, which includes roads.
-However, Surrey cannot follow the same policies – it does not have the room to easily accommodate additional roads everywhere nor the funding for such levels of increased road expansion, nor is there room in this region to build suburban sprawl in much the same way.
+This may not be a problem in Calgary where a large amount of land has not only been allocated for building so many homes but also for providing adequate infrastructure, including roads.
+However, Surrey cannot follow the same policies – it does not have the room to easily accommodate additional roads everywhere nor the funding for such levels of increased road expansion, nor is there room in this region to build suburban sprawl.

 The C-Train LRT may be doing nothing to address automobile dependency and may be in fact making it worse.
-This is not necessarily a problem with LRT as a technology, but it’s important to look at the policies that make this so in understanding why we need to build SkyTrain in Surrey.
+It’s important to look at the policies that make this so, in understanding why we need to build SkyTrain in Surrey.

 Studies have pointed out that:

-Whereas Calgary has not moved away from following low-density development patterns and a largely car-dominated atmosphere, despite $2 billion of LRT construction; and whereas this LRT system has the highest boarding counts and is regarded to have the highest cost-effectiveness in North America, then surely, this is not a good example for Surrey to follow.
-This is because the reason the Calgary C-Train has high ridership has more to do with transportation demand management than with the LRT system actually being a decent system to ride.
+Whereas Calgary has not moved away from following low-density development patterns and a largely car-dominated culture, despite $2 billion of LRT construction; and whereas this LRT system has the highest boarding counts and is regarded to have the highest cost-effectiveness in North America; then surely, this is not a good example for Surrey to follow.
+This is because the reason the Calgary C-Train has high ridership has more to do with transportation demand management than with the LRT system actually being a decent experience to ride.

-And, while it is certainly a goal of rapid transit to prevent congestion (as the Calgary C-Train is working against full-scale driving commutes that would congest roadways into the city core), it would seem like the C-Train’s greatness doesn’t fit with our mandate here in Metro Vancouver and Surrey to establish that the primary way of getting around is with public transit.
+And, while it is certainly a goal of rapid transit to prevent congestion (as the Calgary C-Train is competing against full-length driving commutes that would congest roadways into the city core), it would seem like the C-Train’s planning model doesn’t fit with our mandate here in Metro Vancouver and Surrey to establish that the primary way of getting around is by public transit exclusively.